 Weaknesses and needed reforms

 Sharing military intelligence with a foreign power is punishable with up to life imprisonment under the Penal Code, depending on the intent with which the information is shared.
 Revealing secrets entrusted by “state or profession” is punished with up to six months in prison; while disclosing information declared secret by authorities is punishable with up to three months in prison.
-Failing to immediately disclose acts of espionage or treason is punishable with up to 20 years in prison, subject to the obligations arising out of professional secrecy.
+Failing to immediately disclose acts of espionage or treason is punishable with up to 20 years in prison, except where the obligations arising out of professional secrecy apply.

 An Access to Information Law allows public documents and “information of public interest” to be shared.
 However, “only the person concerned” has the right to access information that relates to the person’s conduct and may be detrimental if shared more broadly.
 Similarly, disclosures that would infringe the secrecy of government deliberations, national defense, foreign policy, monetary policy, court proceedings and commercial matters are forbidden.
 While prison sentences and fines apply for supplying false or altered documentation or destroying documents, the Access to Information Law does not set penalties for sharing non-disclosable information.

 A Media Law was drafted in 2016 and due to be considered in Parliament in May 2017.
 The vote was postponed following pressure from media organizations and civil society, and the Bill’s fate is currently unclear.
 While acknowledging that freedom of the press constitutes one of the essential pillars of democracy, the Bill provides for prison sentences of up to five years for publishing content that could incite certain crimes, racial hatred or military rebellion.
 This provision has caused concern among media and civil society groups, as it is potentially “liable to a broad range of subjective interpretations, and could be exploited by powerful people and politicians to harass, threaten and intimidate journalists” (Media Foundation for West Africa).